The Point

 0/5

-The narrative involves banishment, but there is no depiction of violence or physical harm.
+The story involves characters being banished, but there is no depiction of violence, injury, or gore.

 Profanity